framedsc/Sitesource/markdown/the_photomode_wishlist.md

 Players may not be familiar with the concept of aspect ratios, nor how a 16:9 screen is not a common ratio in photography, and are therefore restricted by what games have to offer.
 Other aspect ratios such as 3:4 or 2:1 can be incredibly beneficial to what they are trying to achieve.

-Ideally, these could be achieved by rendering the final image in the desired ratio, rather than with black bar overlays like [how we do it on PC](basics.htm#composing-for-custom-aspect-ratios).
+Ideally, these could be achieved by rendering the final image in the desired ratio — like [how it's done on PC](basics.htm#composing-for-custom-aspect-ratios) — rather than with black bar overlays.
 But understanding the limitations consoles have, black bar overlays might still be useful.

 ## Extra credit
 ----